Small steps, big impact

 More than 300 million tons of plastic are produced each year, 50% of which are single-use items such as straws, blenders, coffee cups, and shopping bags.
 According to the Plastic Ocean Foundation, 300 million tons of plastic are produced each year, half of which is thrown away after one use.

 And since only a small percentage of plastic is recycled, 75% of plastic ends up in waste, polluting landfills and oceans.
 In particular, plastic that ends up in a landfill can take hundreds of years to decompose, release toxic chemicals into the environment when exposed to heat, and even be blown into nearby water bodies by the wind.
 Single-use plastics also have such low recycling rates that most of them end up polluting the environment, animals, and people with endocrine-disrupting chemicals and microplastics in the water.
-While recycling can help reduce the amount of waste in landfills, waterways, and ecosystems, most municipal governments can only recycle a few types of plastic.
+While recycling waste materials can help reduce the amount of waste in landfills, waterways, and ecosystems, most municipal governments can only recycle a few types of plastic.

 Tips to Lead an Eco-friendly and Sustainable Lifestyle

 We need to stop ocean pollution and plastic waste at the source, which also means changing our behaviour and finding eco-friendly alternatives to plastic.
 Here are our tips for reducing plastic consumption and eliminating single-use plastic in everyday life.
 Carrying reusable bags, bamboo toothbrushes and biodegradable garbage bags is a great way to avoid single-use plastic in our daily lives.

 For example, our eco-friendly products, such as the reusable kitchen towel, are made from 100% organic bamboo extract.
 It is a strong material and completely biodegradable.